 If you are holidaying with kids then allow them to experience the Ostia Antica which is Rome’s nicely preserved fort… the marine theme and the vintage atmosphere will thrill them.
 There is an ancient restaurant bar here which has its menu frescoed on the walls (this is near the base of Tiber).

-Don’t forget tossing a coin in the waters of the Trevi fountain when you do manage to leave Rome….This rather astonishingly beautiful Baroque fountain was a design by Nicola Salvi and was featured in the movie Dolce Vita.
-It’s said that one throws a coin in its waters will surely return to Rome.
+Don’t forget to toss a coin in the waters of the Trevi fountain when you do manage to leave Rome….This rather astonishingly beautiful Baroque fountain was designed by Nicola Salvi and was featured in the movie Dolce Vita.
+It’s said that one who throws a coin in its waters will surely return to Rome.

 Knowing about Rome’s attractions is one thing, but visiting the ones of your choice while optimizing on time is another.
-For the latter you need to choose a good guided tour of the historical city.
-You can take a guided walking tour (there are free ones too!), take a hop on hop off bus tour or even a specialised tour such as the Vatican Museum Tour or a food tour to focus on a specific subject of interest.
-You can also by a tour pass and get entry discounts at many top attractions and even in tour transportations.
+For the latter, you need to choose a good guided tour of the historical city.
+You can take a guided walking tour (there are free ones too!), take a hop-on hop-off bus tour or even a specialised tour such as the Vatican Museum Tour or a food tour to focus on a specific subject of interest.
+You can also buy a tour pass and get entry discounts at many top attractions and even on tour transportations.

 Rome also has easy access to the ancient port town of Ostia Antica, spectacular Pompeii and its plaster casts, Mt Vesuvius, Herculaneum and the medieval town of Tivoli.
 The birthplace of the Margherita i.e. Naples is also nearby.
 Boat hopping on the Amalfi coast and feasting on the wines and cheeses of the Tuscan countryside are other activities you can partake in once the bustle of Eternal City tires you out.
 Read all about the fantastic day trips from Rome here.